LunarWatcher/umbra/docs/modules/devenv.md

 For the env files, the lookup order is reversed, as all the files are included and merged through the resulting actions overriding previous actions.
 This avoids needing cursed merging algorithm shit, at the expense of some (but relatively speaking, extremely little) wasted compute.

+### Alias priority

+As shown in the configuration syntax, the default environment can have an `alias-for` key to point it to another environment.
+However, there are two conflicting scenarios:

+1. Either the public or private file aliases, while the other defines it to something special
+2. Both the files alias them to different environments

+Both of these are handled identically: the private file takes priority, and the other is disregarded.

+If the private file declares that `default` is an alias, it's aliased.
+If the private file declares it's a full environment, it's a full environment.

 ## Security

 This module goes through all potential files, and sources them all.
 This means there's attack vectors going via the files.